catielutz/DWP-Dashboard/README.md

 # Further Questions and Research
-If time allowed, our team would have liked to address the following questions:
+If time allowed, our team would have liked to address the following:
+   - Revise the calculator to be more user-friendly, including limiting user input to the most influential parts of the model.
+   - Implement further data on other contributing factors, such as transportation availability, regional health education, and client residency/distance travelled.
+   - Optimizing SQLAlchemy requests to reduce queries initiated while loading, and reduce duplicate code throughout the project to avoid versions issues.
+   - Utilize Cloud services, such as AWS, to store and retrieve our data, allowing us to offload our SQLite and GeoJSON/JSON files from the project’s repo.